 The Authority may extend, in its sole and absolute discretion, the time for submitting the IRS Form 8609 documentation.
 The Owner must submit a written request, which includes an explanation for the extension request.
 The Conditional Allocation may be revoked if the Owner fails to (a) submit all IRS Form 8609 documentation by the due date or (b) obtain Authority approval for an extension to submit all IRS Form 8609 documentation.
-Projects approved for an extension to submit all IRS Form 8609 documentation may be subject to late fees.
+Projects approved for an extension to submit all IRS Form 8609 documentation.